 That didn't stop her from acting the part in the sitcom.
 According to Spokesman.com, Ann B. Davis would find herself adding salt and pepper to ready-made stew.
 More often than not she stirred a pot of boiling water with a wooden spoon.

 Even though Ann B. Davis didn't enjoy cooking, the Emmy award-winning actress wrote a cookbook in 1994.
-Alice's Brady Bunch Cookbook includes recipes from fellow cast members like Maureen McCormick and Eve Plumb along with clever antidotes and trivia pertaining to the show.
+Alice's Brady Bunch Cookbook includes recipes from fellow cast members like Maureen McCormick, Eve Plumb and Florence Henderson, along with clever antidotes and trivia pertaining to the show.

 Food played a pivotal part in the Brady household, especially whenever Alice was involved.

 Ann B. Davis passed in 2014 from a subdural hematoma in San Antonio, Texas.
 Alice (and Ann) will always be a part of the Brady Bunch family through show reruns.
-She is remembered for her role of Charmaine "Schultzy" Schultz on The Bob Cummings Show as well as the truck driver in The Brady Bunch Movie, The Brady Girls Get Married, A Very Brady Christmas and The Brady Brides.
+The Brady Bunch Star is remembered for her role of Charmaine "Schultzy" Schultz on The Bob Cummings Show, The John Forsythe Show as well as the following spinoff series: The Brady Bunch Movie, The Brady Girls Get Married, A Very Brady Christmas and The Brady Brides.